 Your browser does not support iframes.

-NTA has closed JEE Main 2020 application form (January session) for candidates who will be attempting the exam at J&K centres.
+JEE Main 2020 - NTA has closed JEE Main 2020 application form (January session) for candidates who will be attempting the exam at J&K centres.
 The final date to submit the application form was November 8, 2019.
 The authorities had earlier closed the application form of JEE Main 2020 for the rest of the students on October 10, 2019.
 The exam authorities will conduct JEE Main 2020 in two sessions namely - January and February.
 JEE Main is the most important exam for students aspiring to be future engineers after their class 12.
 From the year 2019, JEE Main is being conducted twice in a year.
 JEE Main 2020 first session will be conducted in January and the second session will be conducted in April.
 Being the biggest entrance test for undergraduate engineering courses, there were total 6,46,386 students who appeared for JEE Main 2019.
 Candidates appearing for JEE Main 2020 ought to be clear with their preparations and plan everything accordingly.
-By going through this article, students preparing for the coveted entrance exam can get information about important books, preparation tips and a lot more.Latest: JEE Main 2020 admit card can be downloaded from December 6 after logging in using application number and password.
+By going through this article, students preparing for the coveted entrance exam can get information about important books, preparation tips and a lot more.Latest: JEE Main 2020 admit card can now be downloaded by logging in using application number and password.

 Before beginning with their preparations for JEE Main 2020, students need to familiarize themselves with the syllabus and exam pattern.
 Acquainting themselves with the syllabus of JEE Main 2020, candidates can know what topics are important, the weightage given to topics and concepts and so on.
 Along with the syllabus, students should also go through the exam pattern of JEE Main 2020 to get knowledge about the nature of questions, marking scheme, duration of the exam and a lot of other important things relating to the entrance test.